 Chimichurri is a condiment with Argentinean origins that typically contains parsley, garlic, vinegar, olive oil, and flakes of chili pepper.
 It usually accompanies grilled meats, like steak.

 Homemade chimichurri sauce is super easy to make because a food processor does the bulk of the work for you.
 This recipe contains no cilantro because I hate it, but I suppose you could add some in if you'd like.
-For this Roasted Garlic Chimichurri recipe you will need the following ingredients.

 You're at home and really want to make this awesome Roasted Garlic Chimichurri but you're missing an ingredient.
 I get, you don't want to go to the grocery store.
 Stay home and try one of these substitutions.

-- Apple cider vinegar - It'll be a little different but you can use white vinegar instead.
+- Apple cider vinegar: It'll be a little different but you can use white vinegar instead.
 White vinegar has a higher acedic acid content, so it's more sour and pungent than apple cider vinegar.

-- Red pepper flakes - Add ¼ teaspoon of cayenne pepper instead.
+- Red pepper flakes: Add ¼ teaspoon of cayenne pepper instead.
 Or you could also toss in ½ of a fresh jalapeno.

-Homemade chimichurri sauce lasts about a week in the refrigerator; store in a lidded container like a Mason jar.
+- Storing: Homemade chimichurri sauce lasts about a week in the refrigerator; store in a lidded container like a Mason jar.
 Bring to room temperature before use.

-- Easy Honey Chipotle Sauce
+Easy Chimichurri Sauce

 Equipment